INDIANA STATE ROADS

 INTERSTATE HIGHWAYS IN INDIANA

-Indiana's Interstate system is the primary road transportation system in the state.
-It consists of 8 two-digit primary interstate highways and 6 three-digit interstate highways that loop or spur into cities.
+Indiana's Interstate system is the primary highway transportation system in the state.
+It consists of 8 primary interstate highways and 6 auxiliary interstate highways that serve as loops or spurs.
 The majority of interstate system was completed in Indiana in the late 1970's with the last sections of interstate being completed through downtown Indianapolis.
 Currently Indiana's interstate system consists of 1169 miles of Interstate highways.

-currently there are plans to extend I-69 southward through Evansville into Kentucky and eventually to Texas and Mexico.
-Also a new bridge crossing over the Ohio river in the Louisville metro area will close a gap in the current I-265 loop.
+Construction is currently underway to extend I-69 southward through Evansville into Kentucky, eventually leading to Texas and Mexico.
+Portions of the new I-69 are now open to traffic.
+Also a new bridge crossing over the Ohio river in the Louisville metro area will close the gap in the current I-265 loop.
 More information on future plans for Indiana's Interstates can be found on the Visions page.
 For more history about Indiana's interstates see the History page.

 U.S. HIGHWAYS IN INDIANA

-currently there are plans to upgrade Many US Routes throughout the state as part of ongoing plans and studies to address growing traffic volume.
-The most prominent upgrade is the US 31 upgrades planned between South Bend and Indianapolis.
+currently there are plans to upgrade Several US Routes throughout the state as part of ongoing plans and studies to address growing traffic volume.
+The most prominent upgrade is the US 31 upgrades planned between South Bend and Indianapolis, as well as a new US-231 bypass near Lafayette and improvements to US-41.
 More information on future plans for Indiana's U.S. highways can be found on the Visions page.

-Some IS route numbers have also been decommissioned or truncated or reassigned state road numbers.
-For more history about Indiana's U.S. highways see the History page.
+Some US route numbers have also been decommissioned or truncated or reassigned state road numbers.
+These are reflected in the route table in strikeout type.
+For additional information on the history of Indiana's U.S. highways see the History page.

 2 Digit Routes (00's)